mhoffrog/onedev-manual/pages/5min-tutorial.md

 A Five Minutes Tutorial
 ---

-This tutorial helps you trying out OneDev on your local development machine
+This tutorial helps you trying out OneDev on your local development machine.
+Follow [this procedure](deploy-into-k8s.md) if you want to deploy OneDev to a Kubernetes cluster

-### Procedure

-1. Run below command on Linux or Mac OS X to start OneDev in docker mode ([other installation methods](installation-guide.md) also available if you want to explore more):
+1. Run below command on Linux or Mac OS X to start OneDev in docker mode:

   ```
   docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(which docker):/usr/bin/docker -v $(pwd)/onedev:/opt/onedev -p 6610:6610 1dev/server